Middle Eastern religions: Christianity

 Christianity originated in the region in the 1st century AD, and was one of the major religions of the region until the Muslim conquests of the mid-to-late 7th century AD.
 Christianity in the Middle East is characterized by its diverse beliefs and traditions compared to other parts of the old world.

 Christian communities have played a vital role in the Middle East.
-Scholars and intellectuals agree Christians in the Middle East have made significant contributions to Arab and Islamic civilization since the introduction of Islam, and they have had a significant impact contributing the culture of the Mashriq, Turkey, and Iran.
+Scholars and intellectuals agree Christians in the Middle East have made significant contributions to Arab and Islamic civilization since the introduction of Islam, and they have had a significant impact contributing to the culture of the Mashriq, Turkey, and Iran.

 Christians now make up 5% of the population, down from 20% in the early 20th century.
 The number of Middle Eastern Christians is dropping in some regions in the Middle East due to such factors as extensive emigration.
-Besides, political turmoil has been and continues to be a major contributor pressing indigenous Near Eastern Christians of various ethnicities towards seeking security and stability outside their homelands.
+Political turmoil, persecution by extreme Islamists and declining birth rates contribute to driving indigenous Near Eastern Christians of various ethnicities towards seeking security and stability outside their homelands.

 Presently, the only Christian majority country in the Middle East is Cyprus.